Weaning from Bottle or Breast

 Back to top

 When should you wean from the breast?
-Pediatricians and nutritionists strongly recommend that you continue to breastfeed your baby until her first birthday, if at all possible, or at least for the first 4 to 6 months of life.
+Pediatricians and nutritionists strongly recommend that you continue to breastfeed your baby until her first birthday or longer.
 Friends and relatives may have their own opinions about the appropriate length of time for breastfeeding.
 Ultimately, the "right" time to wean is when you and your baby are ready.

 The decision to wean can be a difficult one, often filled with mixed emotions.
 Many mothers are excited to see their baby growing up, but also saddened by the loss of this special time together.
 In many cases, a mother and her baby are not ready to wean at the same time.
 Mothers may decide to wean because they are returning to work and don't want to pump breast milk; babies may lose interest in breastfeeding around 9 to 12 months or after they learn to drink from a cup.